Sir Charles Tyler

 In August 1794 he transferred to the Diadem 64, remaining in the Mediterranean Fleet where in May of the following year he was the victim of pre-meditated insubordination by an army officer serving aboard his command in lieu of a marine subordinate.
 In what became a test case the navy court-martialled Lieutenant Gerald Fitzgerald of the 11th Regiment, the officer concerned, and he was duly cashiered.
 The Duke of York then reversed the decision, implying that soldiers could only be subject to military rule, with the result that henceforth marines replaced all soldiers aboard the ships of the fleet.

-Tyler was present in both Admiral William Hotham s actions with the French on 13-14 March 1795, losing three men killed and seven wounded, and on 13 July.
+Tyler was present in the Battle of Genoa with the French on 13-14 March 1795, losing three men killed and seven wounded, and the Battle of Hyeres on 13 July.
 In September he was despatched on a cruise to the south of Sardinia with the Romulus 36, Captain George Johnstone Hope, in which the two vessels took five French prizes.
 Later in the year, after briefly leading a small squadron in the Adriatic, Tyler and the Diadem were attached to Commodore Horatio Nelson s squadron off Genoa and the Italian coast.

 In February 1796 Tyler was appointed to the frigate Aigle 36, which he took up the Adriatic in September with a squadron of five frigates under his command to act in concert with the Austrian Army before rejoining the fleet with his squadron shortly after the Battle of Cape St. Vincent on 14 February 1797.
 Remaining off the Iberian Atlantic coast, the Aigle enjoyed some success against the enemy privateers including the capture of the Harriotte 6 off Lisbon on 12 June 1797, the Hazard 8 off Cape Finisterre on 30 July, being in company with the Boston 32, Captain James Nicoll Morris, the Manche 8 off Portugal on 13 August, the Minerve 4 on 1 December, and the Requin 20 off Corunna on 4 January 1798.